zalghanur/zalghanur.github.io/README.md

 I'm a researcher at Universitas Airlangga<br>
-I'm interested in Data-Driven Dynamical Systems
+I'm interested in Data-Driven Dynamical Systems<br>

-### Education
 Ph.D. in Applied Mathematics

 ### Email